CURRENT WORKAMPING ASSIGNMENTS:

 The crew here was wonderful, a bunch of really fun people!

 My only complaint was that I couldn't get FOX (or other channels) on my TV Antenna!
 This was desperate!
 I had to watch Jack Bauer save the world on the last three hours of "24!"
 (Note to self: Next time I camp host, bring CD's and DVD's in case I can't get TV stations.)
 Ended up downloading the last three episodes of "24" from the FOX website.
 Each episode took 400 mg on my air card.
 Not bad.
 Didn't exceed my 5 GB limit.
 UPDATE: During my March 2012 hosting stint, I discovered you cannot get any TV channels over the air.
 The Ranger said a lot of tranlator transmitter towers were removed.
+It was the same in March 2015, when I hosted again.
+No TV reception over the air.

 Also, if you host at this park, it does get windy.
 During the time I was there for May 2009, I endured 9 windstorms of from 20 mph to 40 mph.
 Some lasted 12 hours, starting at 7:00 in the evening and going to 7:00 AM the next day.
 But, the crew was so wonderful, I ended up camphosting again for subsequent sessions in subsequent years.